NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

 4. Bring in External Support if Needed

 Not every company has the in-house resources to meet NIS2’s demands.
-That’s where external partners can help.
+External advisory or managed security partners may provide structured support in conducting assessments, strengthening monitoring capabilities, and aligning documentation with regulatory expectations.
 Whether it’s a Managed Security Service Provider (MSSP) to monitor threats and respond to incidents, or a consultancy to guide compliance preparation, there’s no need to reinvent the wheel.

 Tools like the NIS2 Navigator – developed by Deutschland sicher im Netz e.V. and funded by the German Ministry for Economic Affairs – can help companies determine if they are affected by the directive, assess their current status, and identify next steps.